What Are Grubs And How To Get Rid of Them

 What are Grubs?

-Grub is a common term for the larvae of several different species of beetle that live here in Minnesota.
-The most common types are the larvae of the June bug and Japanese beetle.
+Lawn grubs, also known as white grubs, are the larvae of Japanese beetles or June bugs.
 Grubs generally have c-shaped bodies with brown heads, visible legs, and are about 1/8 to one inch long.

 These beetles mature from their larvae stage in late spring and early summer to feed on your trees and shrubs at night.
 They return to the ground to lay their eggs, all but ensuring a bigger infestation next year.
 When the grubs hatch, they immediately start feeding on the roots on your grass and can cause extensive turf damage.